 Teamwork, Leadership, Solution-Focus

-- Remove & keep puzzle box lids nearby so that the final picture isn’t known to For each puzzle, remove one centre piece (marked on the back to identify the puzzle it belongs to) & hide it nearby (e.g., on your person).
+- Remove and keep the puzzle box lids nearby so that the final picture isn’t known for each puzzle, remove one center piece (marked on the back to identify the puzzle it belongs to) and hide it nearby (e.g., on your person).

-- Provide context, rationale & expected length of time for the activity, including the
+- Provide context, rationale and expected length of time for the activity, including the debriefing.

 - Separate staff into groups of 4-6.
-Designate one person per group as the “observer”.
+Designate 1 person per group as the “observer”.

-- Groups finishing the puzzle will often ask about the missing Respond along the lines of: “If the puzzle was a resident & you were missing information needed for the resident’s care, what would you do?”
+- Groups finishing the puzzle will often ask about the missing puzzle piece.
+Respond along the lines of, “If the puzzle was a resident and you were missing information needed for the resident’s care, what would you do?”
 This usually incites searching activities.

-- If someone asks for the lid, picture or missing piece, give it to The key is for someone to ask appropriately; not just demand it or assume that you will give the missing piece.
-Creative individuals will sometimes look through the facilitator’s belongings without asking & we’ve never dissuaded it, as it shows risk-taking & resourcefulness.
+- If someone asks for the lid, picture or missing piece, give it to them.
+The key is for someone to ask appropriately; not just demand it or assume that you will give the missing piece.
+Creative individuals will sometimes look through the facilitator’s belongings without asking and we’ve never dissuaded it, as it shows risk-taking and resourcefulness.

 - Be sure to leave adequate time for debriefing – it’s key to translating learning to practice!

-- Ask the observer/s to comment on teamwork & interaction styles – g., was there a clear leader?
+- Ask the observer/s to comment on teamwork and interaction styles – e.g., was there a clear leader?
 If yes, were they elected or did they just take command?

 - Did group members use different strategies to put the puzzle together (e.g., edges, corners, colours, shapes or even looking at other groups)?
 How did that influence the group’s ability to problem-solve?

-- Discuss if group members asked about & searched for missing information or not (picture, missing piece).
+- Discuss if group members asked about and searched for missing information or not (picture, missing piece).